Faithful Path Language Modeling for Explainable Recommendation over Knowledge Graph: Introduction

 \section{Introduction}

-{\bf Motivation.} Converging research across law, economy, and psychology highlights the urgent need for transparency in automated recommender systems (RSs).
-Enforced by legal mandates, such as the General Data Protection Regulation (GDPR) \cite{GoodmanF17}, the 'right to explanation' principles gain prominence in the global landscape.
-From a commercial perspective, an improved transparency can strengthen trust in the system, leading to higher engagement and retention \cite{Tintarev2007}.
-With a focus on psychology, explaining recommendations can ignite human curiosity and expedite decision-making \cite{MILLER20191}.
-Recognised the limitations of traditional RSs, which act as black boxes, recent studies have therefore focused on methods that can turn recommendation into a more transparent process \cite{INR-066}.
+{\bf Motivation.} The convergence of disciplines such as law, economy, and psychology has spotlighted the critical need for transparency in automated recommender systems (RSs).
+Notably, regulatory frameworks like the General Data Protection Regulation (GDPR) \cite{GoodmanF17} underscore the 'right to explanation', placing transparency at the forefront of global regulatory and commercial agendas.
+From a business perspective, transparency not only fosters trust but also enhances user engagement and retention \cite{Tintarev2007}.
+Psychologically, clear and understandable explanations can trigger curiosity and facilitate decision-making processes \cite{MILLER20191}.
+However, the opaqueness of traditional RSs, which often operate as black boxes, has prompted a shift towards developing more transparent systems \cite{INR-066}.

-{\bf State of the art.} Contemporary recommendation methods strive to enhance transparency by providing textual explanations alongside the recommended products.
-These textual explanations, created either through pre-defined explanation templates or generative methods, rely on paths between the user and the recommended products, according to a knowledge graph (KG) \cite{TIDDI2022103627}.
-For instance, given the pre-defined explanation template "\textit{Because it involves the <entity\_type> <entity> as the movie <movie> you watched}" and the path "\textit{<user\_1> watched <Mother's Day> starred\_by <Kate Hudston> starred\_by$^{-1}$ <Almost Famous>}" for a certain \textit{user\_1} into the KG, the resulting text provided to explain the recommendation of the movie "\textit{Almost Famous}" to \textit{user\_1} according to the template would be "\textit{Because it involves the actress Kate Hudston as the movie Mother’s Day you watched}".
-Figure \ref{fig:introductionary-img} describes this process in detail.

-Path selection has been traditionally performed a posteriori, once recommendations are generated, through methods based on human-annotated path types \cite{wang2018explainable} or entity similarity \cite{Ai_2018}.
-These post-hoc explanations, however, might not consistently align with the underlying model's reasoning, leading to discrepancies.
-Furthermore, annotating relevant path types manually might be time-consuming and impractical in real-world scenarios.
-To address these issues, modern methods perform the recommendation and path selection steps jointly, through path reasoning \cite{10.1145/3331184.3331203, 10.1145/3340531.3412038, usercentric, liu2021reinforced, SAEBI202212, BALLOCCU2023110098}.
-They rely on reinforcement learning (RL), with agents optimised to identify paths from users to unseen yet relevant products in the KG.

-Existing path-reasoning methods based on RL have several limitations.
-Firstly, they rely on pre-trained knowledge graph embeddings, which are learned by a separate computationally expensive model and not directly optimised for the recommendation task.
-Secondly, optimising the RL agent becomes challenging when dealing with a limited number of paths between entities in real-world scenarios, affecting the exploration-exploitation trade-off.
-Lastly, although these methods can generate pertinent paths for explanations, they often lead to a decrease in recommendation utility and negatively impact beyond-utility objectives like coverage and novelty \cite{10.1007/978-3-031-28241-6_1}.